 My Favorite Time Management Strategies | Time management is my biggest challenge.
 Learn my favorite strategies and tools for managing my time and maximizing productivity as a work at home mom.

 Is time on your side?
 Time management is one of the biggest issues I receive questions about.
 I am quick to reply that it’s one of the biggest challenges I face.
 I’m always auditing and refining my strategies for managing how I spend my day.

-I live a somewhat dual life of working from home on my business and caring for my young children.
-I’ve also recently added in the very necessary but time-consuming element of becoming a healthier person (which means gym three mornings of the week, cardio at home most evenings, meal planning, and meal prep).
+I live a somewhat dual life.
+I work from home on my business and also care for my young children.
+I’m also recently starting to add in the very necessary but time-consuming element of becoming a healthier person.
+This means gym three mornings of the week, cardio at home most evenings, meal planning, and meal prep.
 It is more important than ever that I manage my time wisely, and it takes a lot of planning to make sure that I’m meeting all of my responsibilities.

 Here are a few time management tricks and tools I use to keep myself on track: